vibe-d/webchat-tutorial/tutorial/tutorial.md

 Creating the project
 --------------------

-We'll start off by invoking `dub init` on the command line:
+We'll start off by invoking `dub init` on the command line to create the skeleton for our application in a sub folder of the the current directory:

 	$ dub init webchat -t vibe.d
 	Successfully created an empty project in 'C:\Users\sludwig\Develop\webchat'.

-This creates a very basic vibe.d based web application skeleton that starts up a HTTP server and shows a single welcome page.
+This creates a very basic vibe.d based web application package that starts up a HTTP server and shows a single welcome page.
 The source code is in `source/app.d`:

 ```D
 import vibe.d;